 By Sinea Pies

-Homemade sweet and sour pork is a favorite in our family.
+Homemade sweet and sour pork is a family favorite.
 The recipe that I use is nothing like you get in Chinese restaurants, though.
-In fact, it may be a little more Polynesian than Chinese.
+In fact, it is more Polynesian than Chinese.

 Whatever the case, I was introduced to it by a childhood friend.
 Soon as I took that first bite I LOVED it and asked for the recipe.
 Gee, that was in the '70's so I certainly have made it 300 or more times since then.